 Demonstrated competence with hand gun, hand cuffs, baton, non-crisis intervention certification and two-way radios.

-Frequent exposure to aggressive behavior and emotionally charged
+Frequent exposure to aggressive behavior and emotionally charged situations.

 Occasional exposure to hazardous conditions such as fires, chemical spills, and flooding.

 Frequent exposure to heat and cold from external weather conditions.